 The Seventh Eye

-The Seventh Eye is Israel's only independent and investigative magazine devoted entirely to Journalism, the Media, Freedom of Speech and Transparency.
-Its staff and contributing writers publish exclusive news, views, analysis and investigative reporting on these issues and others on a daily basis.
+The Seventh Eye is Israel's only independent, investigative magazine devoted entirely to journalism, the media, freedom of speech, and transparency.
+Its staff and contributors publish exclusive news, analysis, and investigative reporting on these issues and more on a daily basis.

-The Seventh Eye thrives on the support of thousands of individuals from the general public, enabling it to serve as an independent platform for free journalism.
-This support ensures it operates without ties or commitments to the entities it reports on, maintaining a fearless and unbiased stance.
+The magazine thrives on the support of thousands of individuals from the public, enabling it to operate as a fully independent platform for free journalism.
+This support ensures that it functions without ties or commitments to the entities it covers, maintaining a fearless and unbiased stance.

 The Seventh Eye seeks to foster dialogue about journalism, hold the media accountable, and uncover injustices and deceptions, ranging from fraud and covert advertising to discrimination and racism.

-"Among the many achievements of The Seventh Eye notable mentions include the ongoing documentation of the spread of covert advertising in the Israeli press, the comprehensive coverage of Prime minister Netanyahu's Media trial and the unprecedented investigation of the corruption at Yedioth Ahronoth.
+"Among its many accomplishments are the ongoing documentation of the spread of covert advertising in the Israeli press, the comprehensive coverage of Netanyahu’s media trial, and the unprecedented investigation into the corruption at Yedioth Ahronoth.

-"The Seventh Eye consistently highlights the sometimes unsatisfactory manner in which the Israeli media mediates reality to the public.
-It unveils the covert maneuvers behind the scenes that influence the content, breadth, and framing of Israeli news coverage, enlightening media consumers."
+"The Seventh Eye has consistently highlighted the often unsatisfactory ways in which the Israeli media conveys reality to the public, while exposing for media consumers the hidden maneuvers taking place behind the scenes that shape the content, scope, and framing of news coverage.”

 Press inquiries